 There are a few variables whose omission appears not to be a problem.
-For example, Rossi, Schuerman and Budde (1999) found that the characteristics of the case worker do not affect the placement decision (e.g. their background and work experience), and so excluding this variable from the analysis does not alter the results.
+For example, Rossi et al. (1999) found that the characteristics of the case worker do not affect the placement decision (e.g. their background and work experience), and so excluding this variable from the analysis does not alter the results.
 Another concern is highlighted by Britner and Mossler (2002), who show that there are differences between professional groups (social and mental health workers, judges and guardians, special advisors) in the importance they attach to various pieces of information.
+However, since the research is of the decision-making process in its entirety, this omission is also unimportant.